Low Intensity Laser Therapy (LILT)

 Clinical Studies

-Numerous clinical studies, and this author’s experience as a team physician for a nationally ranked college hockey program, all indicate that swelling and inflammation in superficial muscles, tendons, ligaments, bursae, and sheaths can be alleviated by irradiation of the affected areas.
-In arthropathy and osteopathy, mid-range lasers can alleviate pain swelling, and inflammation of accessible joints, especially if the primary sites are irradiated.
+Numerous clinical studies, and this author’s experience as team physician for a nationally ranked college hockey program, all indicate that swelling and inflammation in superficial muscles, tendons, ligaments, bursae and sheaths can be alleviated by irradiation of the affected areas.
+In arthropathy and osteopathy, mid-range lasers can alleviate pain swelling and inflammation of accessible joints, especially if the primary sites are irradiated.
 Initially, the effect was thought to be anti-inflammatory, but recent work has shown that LILT enhances the inflammatory process and allows the body to reach the healing stage much faster.
 It is also effective in pain control and resolution of osteitis and periostitis in superficial areas.
 It was (and still is) preferable to ultrasound in these conditions as the latter can only heat bones, potentially causing damage.

-Old scars (surgical or traumatic) can act as trigger points if there are tender areas, keloid formation, and adhesions along the scar.
-Such scars can be associated with chronic, reflex pain, lameness, and autonomic effects.
+Old scars (surgical or traumatic) can act as trigger points if there are tender areas, keloid formation and adhesions along the scar.
+Such scars can be associated with chronic, reflex pain, lameness and autonomic effects.
 LILT of such tissue can produce dramatic clinical improvement in most cases.

 In LILT, nothing happens unless the tissue absorbs the photons (bundles of light).
-In the therapeutic near-infrared range absorption takes place in the tissue water (about 70%) and organic molecules (about 30%).
+In the therapeutic near infrared range absorption takes place in the tissue water (about 70%) and organic molecules (about 30%).
 For this purpose, absorption may be defined as the conversion of light into some other form of energy.
-Once absorbed, the photons have different effects on amino acids, nucleic acid bases, and other groups called chromophores.
+Once absorbed, the photons have different effects on amino acids, nucleic acid bases and other groups called chromophores.
 The former is the basis for DNA and proteins.
 The latter involves porphyrins, which are bio-organic molecules (hemoglobin and melanin are examples).

 Another factor in the photochemical action of LILT is attenuation, or how much light is lost as it travels through tissue.
 This depends upon the ratio between absorption and scattering.
 This ratio varies according to the type of tissue irradiated and the wavelength applied.
 Where light absorption is low, (600 – 1200 nm), scattering predominates.
 In human tissue, scattering tends to be in a forward direction.